Our marriage story is proof that love can be restored and renewed after an affair

 I became willing to do whatever it took to save my marriage and heal the pain.

-This site is our true story of what I did to get over the affair and how our marriage was restored.
+This site is our true story of what I had to do individually, and what we did together, to get over the affair and how we rebuilt our

 How I began to figure out and do what would help Jim to heal faster.

-I talk about what he did that actually made things worse in the beginning, to help the betrayed husbands reading this to learn from.
+I talk about what he did that actually made things worse for his own healing in the beginning, to help the betrayed husbands reading this to learn from.

 I also share what my husband did that helped him heal, and how he learned to take care of himself finally.